ray-project/ray/doc/source/serve/advanced.rst

 --------------------

 The resources specified in ``ray_actor_options`` can also be *fractional*.
-This allows you to flexibly share resources between workers.
+This allows you to flexibly share resources between replicas.
 For example, if you have two models and each doesn't fully saturate a GPU, you might want to have them share a GPU by allocating 0.5 GPUs each.
 The same could be done to multiplex over CPUs.